Skip to main content

 Microplastics and Human Health: A Growing Body of Evidence

-On Saturday May 2, 2026 (1-5 pm), the Mahalingaiah Lab is leading a “science and art” exhibit entitled “A Growing Body of Evidence: Microplastics and Our Health” at Harvard Arts Fest in Harvard Yard (1 Oxford St, Cambridge, MA 02138).
+On Saturday May 2, 2026 (1-5 pm), the Mahalingaiah Lab lead a free “science and art” exhibit entitled “A Growing Body of Evidence: Microplastics and Our Health” at Harvard Arts Fest in Harvard Yard.

-At this station, participants can step into an interactive experience that bridges environmental health science and the arts.
-Using upcycled fabric and reclaimed plastic from scientific research study materials, visitors of all ages are helping to create a large visual representation that highlights recent findings about microplastics and human health.
-We invite participants to explore how even tiny pieces of plastic can have meaningful effects on our bodies and our planet.
+At this station, participants stepped into an interactive experience that bridged environmental health science and the arts.
+Using upcycled fabric and reclaimed plastic from scientific research study materials, visitors of all ages helped to create a large visual representation highlighting recent findings about microplastics and human health.
+We invited participants to explore how even tiny pieces of plastic can have meaningful effects on our bodies and our planet.

-Alongside the artwork, Mahalingaiah Lab scientists are sharing resources for those who want to learn more.
-All ages and community members are welcome to participate and discover the connections between our environment and our well-being.
+Alongside the artwork, Mahalingaiah Lab scientists shared resources for those who want to learn more.
+All ages and community members were welcome to participate and discover the connections between our environment and our well-being.

 🔬 Featured Scientific Publications